-1. In staff and volunteer recruitment, the cathedral complies with the Church of England's National Safer Recruitment Policy 2021, including the requirement that two references must be obtained and telephone references are not acceptable.
-2. The cathedral is committed to protecting all cathedral staff, clergy, choral scholars, volunteers, especially those who carry out regulated activity with these groups, visitors and members of the congregation against all forms of abuse.
+1. This policy is to be adhered to by all cathedral staff and volunteers because 'Safeguarding is 'Everyone's Business'.
+2. In staff and volunteer recruitment, the cathedral complies with the Church of England's National Safer Recruitment Policy 2021, including the requirement that two references must be obtained and telephone references are not acceptable.
+3. The cathedral is committed to protecting all cathedral staff, clergy, choral scholars, volunteers, especially those who carry out regulated activity with these groups, visitors and members of the congregation against all forms of abuse.
 The welfare and safety of children, young people and vulnerable adults is paramount.
-3. Abuse is a violation of an individual's human and civil rights by another person and may consist of a single act or multiple acts.
+4. Abuse is a violation of an individual's human and civil rights by another person and may consist of a single act or multiple acts.
 As well as physical and psychological abuse, acts of neglect, or an omission to act may amount to abuse.
 Abuse may also occur when a child or vulnerable adult is persuaded to enter into a financial or sexual transaction to which he or she has not consented or cannot consent.
-4. There will be no tolerance for the exploitation of any relationship for self-gratification.
-5. Any allegations of abuse (past or present) will be viewed seriously and appropriate action will be taken.
+5. There will be no tolerance for the exploitation of any relationship for self-gratification.
+6. Any allegations of abuse (past or present) will be viewed seriously, and appropriate action will be taken.
 This action may include investigations by statutory authorities, and a risk assessment by a qualified person to assess the suitability of the individual in question remaining in post.
-6. The Chapter will act collaboratively and fully with those statutory and voluntary agencies concerned with child abuse and will not conduct investigations on its own.
-7. The cathedral will make it clear when advertising jobs whether the work will involve 'regulated activity' as defined by the Safeguarding Vulnerable Groups Act 2006.
+7. The Chapter will act collaboratively and fully with those statutory and voluntary agencies concerned with child abuse and will not conduct investigations on its own.
+8. The cathedral will make it clear when advertising jobs whether the work will involve 'regulated activity' as defined by the Safeguarding Vulnerable Groups Act 2006.
 If this is the case, before an applicant can be employed, the cathedral will require a satisfactory Enhanced Disclosure with a barred list check from the Disclosure and Barring Service to confirm suitability to carry out regulated activity (there may be cases where those working with children or vulnerable adults but not in regulated activity, will be required to undergo an Enhanced Disclosure through the same service).
-8. The cathedral will make it clear to volunteers, through volunteer role descriptions, if their activities involve 'regulated activity' with children or vulnerable adults.
+9. The cathedral will make it clear to volunteers, through volunteer role descriptions, if their activities involve 'regulated activity' with children or vulnerable adults.
 If this is the case, before an applicant can pick up their activities, the cathedral will require a satisfactory Enhanced Disclosure with a barred list check from the Disclosure and Barring Service to confirm suitability to carry out that regulated activity (there may be cases where those carrying out activities with children or vulnerable adults but not in regulated activity will be required to undergo an Enhanced Disclosure through the same service).
-9. The cathedral complies with the Safeguarding Learning and Development Framework 2021 which requires all staff and volunteers to undertake the appropriate level of safeguarding training for their job/role, (which the cathedral will coordinate).
+10. The cathedral complies with the Safeguarding Learning and Development Framework 2021 which requires all staff and volunteers to undertake the appropriate level of safeguarding training for their job/role, (which the cathedral will coordinate).